STORIES IN THEIR OWN WORDS

-The stories and quotes on this page were submitted by the students themselves about their experiences with the PVYS (formerly the AAYS).
+The stories and quotes on this page were submitted by the students themselves about their experiences with the Pacific Vision Youth Symphony (PVYS) formerly the Asia America Youth Symphony (AAYS).

 My appreciation for music has been enhanced through my participation in the AAYS.
 In addition to the group performances, I have enjoyed the chamber group opportunities – such as Woodwind Trio.
 AAYS has inspired me to compose.
 Become part of AAYS, the season begins with fresh faces in January and best friends in June!